alunodoisgte/prep/github/README.md

 skills—regularly search GitHub for repos containing what they are after.
 Colleges and other schools use GitHub as a portfolio of sorts when examining the work and community activity of a potential candidate.
-Some would go so far as to say that if you do *not* have a GitHub profile demonstrating your work and activity that you are simple are irrelevant.
 Are there successful, amazing, brilliant engineers who are *not* on GitHub?
 Of course, but the ones that are getting the visibility and the jobs of their choice are.